Bllagden/MarlinCustomizerBLTouch-PyQt/README.md

 >
 > ![](documentation_images/bltouch.png)

-> **Converter configures the Marlin firmware `Configuration.h` file to add
+> **Customizer configures the Marlin firmware `Configuration.h` file to add
 > BLTouch support.
 You can also apply the settings for the limit switch.
 The
-> converter works on the principle of commenting, uncommenting and editing lines
+> customizer works on the principle of commenting, uncommenting and editing lines
 > in `Configuration.h`.
-Default values of converter for TEVO Black Widow
+Default values of customizer for TEVO Black Widow
 > 3D-printer.**

 ## Screenshots